MSBeni/Data_Ingestion_ETL/k8s/README.md

 All deployment layer, ReplicaSet and Pod are called abstractions.
 Finally that pod will create the Container which is a real object running on Docker and inside the container we are running the specific command which is the ```ping``` command in the above case.

+- A ```deployment``` is a high-level construct, allows scaling, rolling updates, rollbacks, multiple deployments can be used together to implement a canary deployment,delegates pods management to replica sets

+- A ```replica set``` is a low-level construct, makes sure that a given number of identical pods are running, allows scaling, rarely used directly

+    - Note: A replication controller is the deprecated predecessor of a replica set